 In addition to yoga, walking, healthy eating and massage, natural medicines can help.
 They work to loosen muscle adhesions and trigger points.
 When used in combination with posture improvements and pain-fighting essential oils, these supplements can be used instead of man-made pharmaceuticals.

-If you would like to avoid using synthetic drugs like ibuprofen and aspirin, consider trying the following natural muscle-relaxing substances instead:
+If you would like to avoid using synthetic drugs like ibuprofen and aspirin, consider trying these following natural muscle-relaxing substances instead:

 1. Cannabidiol (CBD) oil

-CBD is similar to THC, except it’s non-psychoactive, meaning it doesn’t change your consciousness or make you feel “high”.
+CBD is similar to THC, except it’s non-psychoactive, meaning it doesn’t alter the state of your consciousness or make you feel “high”.
 CBD oil can be utilized to help treat chronic pain, including muscle pain.
-Research points to its function as a muscle relaxer, and many people use it to manage their muscular pain.
+Scientific studies and research points to its pain relieving potential1 as well as its function as a muscle relaxant, and increasingly more people use it to manage their physical pain and soreness.

-CBD oil is usually taken in drop form, placed under the tongue or mixed with water or juice.
-Topical ointment infused with CBD oil is widely available now, sold for the purpose of alleviating acute muscle pain and soreness.
+CBD oil is can be taken in drop form, placed under the tongue or mixed with water or juice.
+Topical ointment infused with CBD oil is also widely available now, sold for the purpose of alleviating acute muscle pain and soreness.

-Science has confirmed that cannabis is an effective pain reliever.
+As in the case with CBD (which is only 1 of 100 of the compounds found in cannabis), science has also confirmed that the cannabis plant is an effective pain reliever.
 One of the major benefits associated with medicinal marijuana use is the relief of chronic or neuropathic pain.
 Inhalation of marijuana smoke relaxes the muscles within the body.

 People with frequent muscle tightness or twitching often have difficulty completing normal tasks associated with daily activities.
-The use of medical marijuana can be beneficial for them, as it helps reduce the symptoms associated with muscular tension, aches or pains.
-This medicine can increase a patient’s ability to move normally and improve their quality of life.
+The use of medical marijuana can prove to be beneficial for them, as it can help reduce the symptoms associated with muscular tension, aches or pains.
+This in turn can boost a patient’s ability to move about normally and thus improve their overall quality of life.

 Cherries have tons of antioxidants and anti-inflammatory compounds.
-Cherry juice helps treat inflammation and muscle pain.
+Cherry juice can help treat inflammation and muscle pain by providing these healthy compounds more abundantly.

-Research has shown that drinking tart cherry juice can minimize post-workout pain.
-This is due to its antioxidant and anti-inflammatory qualities, both of which help relax the muscles naturally.
+Research has shown that drinking tart cherry juice can minimize post-workout pain.2 This is due to its antioxidant and anti-inflammatory qualities, both of which help relax the muscles naturally.

-Drinking a blueberry smoothie before and after exercise can help speed up recovery time after muscle damage by reducing inflammation and allowing the muscles to recuperate after exercise.
+Another study showed that drinking a blueberry smoothie before and after intensive exercise can help speed up recovery time by reducing overall inflammation in the body and decrease oxidative stress.5

 Magnesium is vital for most of our bodily functions—especially nutrition and muscle contractions.

 High-magnesium foods include almonds, bananas, cashews, spinach, black beans, edamame and brown rice.
-It’s also available as a supplement.
+It’s also commonly available as a supplement.
+Have your go!

 6. Epsom salt